pu2clr/SI4735/examples/SI47XX_07_STM32/README.md

 ### Arduino IDE setup

+The instruction below shows the use of the first option above.

 On __File__ menu, go to __Arduino Preferences__ and add the URL __https://github.com/stm32duino/BoardManagerFiles/raw/master/STM32/package_stm_index.json__ in __Aditional Boards Manager URLs__ text box.